This is a view from Tafika Camp in northern South Luangwa,

 We make it to the other side without further incident.
 What an exciting adventure!

-We enjoy lunch, I retrieve my laptop PC, which had been charging all morning (the director's wife, Carol, found an adapter I was able to use in the "office"), and I begin to update my journal.
+We enjoy lunch, I retrieve my laptop PC, which had been charging all morning (the director's wife, Carol, found an appropriate adapter in the "office"), and I begin to update my journal.
 (My video camera is now charging one of its batteries.)
 The bad news: I forgot to bring along the cord to recharge my shaver.
 I see a scruffy future.

 When I go to the sink to wash up, I notice an unusual-looking "leaf" on the floor.
 Further investigation reveals it's not a leaf at all, but instead: baboon poop!
 Dozens of baboons were scampering about the camp after lunch -- in the trees, on the ground, all around -- and one (more?) made a deposit in our bathroom.
 JJ noticed a baboon splattering had occurred, too.